anywallsocket/Personal-Projects/FourierForay/README.md

 $F(f)=\int{f(t)e^{i2\pi ft} dt}$

-* note that the code taks the mean for visualization, whereas the true $FT$ does not
+* note that the code takes the mean for visualization, whereas the true $FT$ does not

 We can then extract the real and imaginary components form $FT$